AuDigitalHealth/polecat/README.md

 * Polecat must communicate to Medserve via HTTPS.
 This is because browser security policy will not allow a secure page to make requests to a server over plain HTTP.
+* Polecat currently only supports deployment at the server root.
+For example, https://browse.medserve.online would be ok, while https://medserve.online/browse would not be supported.